 In terms of turnaround when grading in-person with Beckett, “Dallas office offers same day turnarounds for customers who are interested in an expedited grading turnaround.”

-But again, just as mentioned above, COVID-19 has changed a lot of things or a lot of businesses, so always be sure to call and check to make sure what is listed on the site is still the case.
+But again, just as mentioned above, always be sure to call and check to make sure what is listed on the site is still the case.

 Here is the list of holiday dates, and the phone number is (972-448-9144).

 Beckett Raw Card Review

 Alternatively, Beckett offers a raw card review service, which is touted as allowing on-site review for people to get an idea of what their cards may be graded as before officially submitting them.

 One of the selling points and points of comparison between grading services is “Offered at the Beckett booth at a show near you!